FieldStudiesCouncil/tombiovis/README.md

 biological identification keys and related resources.
 The genesis of the project
-was the Field Studies Council's (FSC) Tomorrow's Biodiversity project (funded by Esmée Fairbairn 2013-2017 inclusive).
+was the Field Studies Council's (FSC) Tomorrow's Biodiversity project (funded by EsmÃ©e Fairbairn 2013-2017 inclusive).
-Esmée Fairbairn funded a further year's development of the Identikit (covering 2018) to facilitate rolling the work forward into the HLF-funded FSC BioLinks project which runs from 2018 to 2022 inclusive.
+EsmÃ©e Fairbairn funded a further year's development of the Identikit (covering 2018) to facilitate rolling the work forward into the HLF-funded FSC BioLinks project which runs from 2018 to 2022 inclusive.